-- Go directly to a network provider who provides mental health or substance use disorder services. - Call the plan's toll-free mental health/substance use disorder telephone line staffed by Beacon at 1-877-957-5600 for help finding a network provider 24 hours a day. - Call your PCP for help finding a network provider.

-• Visit Beacon's website www.beaconhealthstrategies.com or follow the link on the plan's website. (www.wellsense.org) to look up network providers.
+- Go directly to a network provider who provides mental health or substance use disorder services. - Call the plan's toll-free mental health/substance use disorder telephone line staffed by Carelon at 1-877-957-5600 for help finding a network provider 24 hours a day. - Call your PCP for help finding a network provider. - Visit Carelon's website carelonbehavioralhealth.com or follow the link on the plan's website. (wellsense.org) to look up network providers.